-UT 12 approaches Bryce Canyon National Park from the west via Red Canyon, a shallow valley in the side of the Paunsaugunt Plateau surrounded by much exposed, orange red sandstone.
+UT 12 approaches Bryce Canyon National Park from the west via Red Canyon, a relatively shallow valley in the side of the Paunsaugunt Plateau surrounded by much exposed, orange red limestone (the Claron Formation).
 The rocks are eroded into the familiar pinnacles, spires, columns and hoodoos also found in the national park a few miles to the east, here on a smaller scale and with less color variation, and although the main road is quite busy, most visitors hurry on to Bryce without stopping, and the areas away from the highway are usually quiet and empty.

-- Pink Ledges Trail - beginning next to the Red Canyon visitor center, this winds around hoodoos and pine trees close to the road, surroundings which are pretty enough though the rocks are not especially pink.
+Pink Ledges Trail - beginning next to the Red Canyon visitor center, this winds around hoodoos and pine trees close to the road, surroundings which are pretty enough though the rocks are not especially pink.

 Birdseye Trail - this is a longer path across a short side valley and around slopes on the far side, passing various named formations.
 Rather better scenery is reached by climbing up from the official path, since the views are more wide ranging, and the formations seem more impressive when seen from above.

 One extended hiking/biking/horse riding path (5.5 miles) leads from Red Canyon across a ridge into the upper end of Casto Canyon, following it to the far edge of the hills, where the streamway opens out into Sevier Valley.
 The lower end can also be reached by road, along a track that leaves UT 12 to the north, later meeting US 89 near Panguitch.
 This valley is more spectacular than Red Canyon, and the trail passes an ever changing variety of pink, red and orange eroded rocks, through ponderosa and bristlecone pine trees, and is especially peaceful, apart from the occasional noise of ATV traffic.